dylanjustice/dylanjustice-com/content/blog/teams-bot/index.md

 In this case, I needed to make a simple API call and parse the response to return to the user.
 This is a simple workflow, but not an easy task to complete through the UI.
 The HTTP request action meets the requirement for running an API call, but doesn't do you any favors.
 There are ways of creating your own custom connectors to avoid the pain and create a more immersive experience for the non-coder, but I had little luck with them.
 Especially considering my API required OAuth authentication.
 Learn more about custom connectors [here](https://docs.microsoft.com/en-us/connectors/custom-connectors/).

 Once the HTTP Request and the JSON Response are parsed, the flow ends with an action to "Return values to Power Virtual Agents."
 If the flow is successful, the bot will receive the values and store them as variables to inform future decisions in the dialog.
-One caveaut, Flows do not handle optional inputs from power virtual agents even though the UI would claim otherwise.
+One caveat, Flows do not handle optional inputs from power virtual agents even though the UI would claim otherwise.
 I had to create several identical flows that took different inputs to handle the possibility of null values, and then build that into the decision logic of my PVA.
 For the sake of future no-coders, I hope that issue will be resolved soon.

 Now that my bot can call the API and respond accordingly based on the result, I'm ready to tackle the authentication.